About Us

 else in Australia.
 As such, to even win Best of Breed is an achievement.
 To win anything in Group you have to beat

-dogs of the highest calibre.
+Classes in Group in the highly competitive Sydney show scene.
 Hence we are extremely proud of the achievements of our kids.

 Blockheads Dogue de Bordeaux Pedigree Database.